Your travel expert

 King Vulture, Chaco Chachalaca, Rufous Hornero, Gray-crested Cachalote, Amazon Kingfishers, Toco Toucans, Yellow-billed and Red-crested Cardinals, Purplish Jay, Orange-backed Troupial, Bay-wings, Grayish Saltator, Picazuro Pigeon, Long-tailed Ground-Doves, Chestnut-eared Aracaris, Campo Flickers, Vermilion Flycatchers, White-rumped Monjitas, Bare-faced Curassows, Hyacinth Macaw, Chotoy Spinetail, Helmeted Manakin, Blue-crowned Trogon, White-wedged Piculet, Mato Grosso and Band-tailed Antbird, Large-billed Antwren, Greater Thornbirds, Fawn-breasted Wren, Capped Heron, Green Ibis, Wood Stork, Osprey, Southern Caracara, Giant Wood-rail, Green-and-rufous Kingfisher.

-The different types of woodland habitats as well as the open vegetation areas, combined with the multiple special facilities of this farm-reserve, allow for the easiest and most surprising observations of this region of the Northern Pantanal.
-We will combine day and night walks, travel by safari truck, climb tup the observation towers and stalk areas to visit the different ecotones of this conservation area: swamps, savannahs, riparian vegetation, gallery forest, flooded pastures, all biotopes are present here.
-A new night out will take us on the trail of some emblematic mammals: the giant armadillo, the crab-eating fox, the anteater, and the South American tapir.
+The different woodland habitats, open vegetation areas, and many special observation facilities on this farm-reserve allow for the most accessible and special wildlife encounters in this region of the northern Pantanal.
+We will combine day and night walks, explore on a safari vehicle, climb the observation towers, and visit the different ecosystems of this conservation area: swamps, savannahs, riparian vegetation, gallery forest, flooded pastures, and more.
+We will also be on the trail of some of South America’s most emblematic mammals: the Giant Armadillo, Crab-eating Fox, Giant Anteater, and South American Tapir.

 English-speaking naturalist guide, private transport